-International students have been given the green light to return to Australia without applying for a travel exemption from 1 December, Prime Minister Scott Morrison has announced.
+International students have been given the green light to return to Australia without applying for a travel exemption from 1 December, Prime Minister Scott Morrison announced today.

-The long-anticipated decision comes amid reports that Australia’s tertiary education sector has taken a significant hit from the closure of borders, which was triggered by the outbreak of the COVID-19 pandemic in March 2020.
+The announcement comes amid reports that Australia’s tertiary education sector has taken a significant hit from the closure of borders, which was triggered by the outbreak of the COVID-19 pandemic in March 2020.

 Commencements in the higher education sector have declined by more than 40% since the peak recorded in August 2019, with new starters now falling to just above the level recorded in August 2013.

 Currently, more than 130,000 international students are stuck outside Australia, but today’s announcement means students can begin returning from next Wednesday.